malltaf/WSL-VPN/README.md

 ## UPD

-It looks like in build 25174 on Windows 11 the problem with WSL is fixed, and the script is no longer needed.
+It looks like in build 25174 (or earlier) on Windows 11 the problem with WSL is fixed, and the script is no longer needed.